olisaagbafor/Art3misOracle-contracts/README.md

 ---

 ## **Overview**
-**Artemis Oracle** combines the mystical art of tarot with the power of AI and blockchain technology.
+**Art3mis Oracle** combines the mystical art of tarot with the power of AI and blockchain technology.
 Through a smooth user experience, the platform enables you to:

 - Connect your wallet to access on-chain features.
 - Ask personalized questions for tarot readings.